-- Melt the grated soap in 6 cups of water a double boiler (a pot with water and then a heat proof container inside preferably glass) now that your flakes are melted add your borax and washing soda stir it will thicken remove from heat.
+- Melt the grated soap in 6 cups of water in a double boiler (a pot with water and then a heatproof container inside)

-- Put it into your empty bottles, put there lids on and store them where it’s convenient.
+- Put them into your empty bottles, put their lids on, and store them where convenient.

-Remember to shake your bottle each time before use (it is quite normal for some of the water to settle to the bottom) Use 1/4 cup per normal load 1/2 cup for heavily soiled.
-Vinegar is a great fabric softener you can use 1/4 of a cup in your rinse cycle if you like (and no your clothes don’t smell like vinegar) These washing powder and liquids are good for high efficiency machines (Front loaders) and top loaders, as they are low in suds.
+Remember to shake your bottle each time before use (it is quite normal for some of the water to settle to the bottom).
+Use 1/4 cup per normal load and 1/2 cup for heavily soiled.
+Vinegar is a great fabric softener.
+You can use 1/4 of a cup in your rinse cycle if you like (and no, your clothes don’t smell like vinegar).
+These washing powder and liquids are good for high-efficiency machines (Front loaders) and top loaders, as they are low in suds.
 They are so inexpensive to make, with your initial outlay being about $7.50.
 This should keep a family of 5 going for a long while.
-Remember borax is an inbuilt stain remover but you will get stubborn stains that need to be soaked overnight or need some good old velvet soap and a little old elbow grease.
+Remember, borax is an inbuilt stain remover, but you will get stubborn stains that must be soaked overnight or need some good old velvet soap and a little old elbow grease.

 - 20-30 drops of your choice of essential oils

-- Mix dry ingredients in glass jar ( I re-use old food jars washed and boiled) add your essential oils of your choice stir or shake and allow to sit for 24 hrs with lid on (allows the sent to disperse).
-It’s your personal choice as to whether you put your mix in a shaker jar so it spreads evenly.
+- Mix dry ingredients in a glass jar ( I re-use old food jars washed and boiled), add the essential oils of your choice, stir or shake and allow to sit for 24 hrs with the lid on (allows the sent to disperse).
+It’s your choice whether you put your mix in a shaker jar so it spreads evenly.
 Test a patch on your carpet first, preferably out of site.
-I have red carpet and have never had discoloration yet!
+I have a red carpet and have never had discolouration yet!

-There is nothing better than knowing your kids are growing up in a healthy environment without all the chemicals.
+Nothing is better than knowing your kids are growing up in a healthy environment without all the chemicals.

 *Recipes courtesy of Alicia Hart, Geelong, Victoria.

 I hope that you enjoyed this post.
-I have not changed a thing and left it just as it came from Alicia.
 I hope that you will join me in thanking Alicia for taking the time to share.